Bayes’ Theorem

 Theory 1

 A tree diagram depicts the components of a multi-stage experiment.
-Nodes, or branch points, represent sources of randomness.
+Nodes represent sources of randomness.

-An outcome of the experiment is represented by a pathway taken from the root (left-most node) to a leaf (right-most node).
-The branch chosen at a given node junction represents the outcome of the “sub-experiment” constituting that branch point.
-So a pathway encodes the outcomes of all sub-experiments.
+An outcome of the experiment is represented by a complete path taken from the root (left-most node, only one option) to a leaf (right-most node, many options).
+The branch chosen at a given node represents the outcome of a “sub-experiment.”
+So a complete path encodes the outcomes of all sub-experiments along the way.

-Each branch from a node is labeled with a probability number.
+Each branch emanating from a node is labeled with a probability value.
 This is the probability that the sub-experiment of that node has the outcome of that branch.
+(In the example, .)
+This is also the conditional probability of the branch’s right node, given its left node as known.

-• Therefore, branch labels from given node sum to 1.
-(Law of Total Probability)
+Therefore, branch values from any given node must sum to 1.

-• The probability of a given (overall) outcome is the product of the probabilities on each branch of the pathway to that outcome.
+The probability of a given outcome is the product of the probabilities along each branch of the path from the root to that outcome.

-• This overall outcome probability may be written at the leaf.
+This overall outcome probability may be written at the final leaf.
+(Not to be confused with the branch value of the last branch.)

 One can also use a tree diagram to remember quickly how to calculate certain probabilities.